Loading...

 The 1590s in particular saw terrible crop yields.

-So there was just less food to be able to produce in the 1590s in particular.
+So there was just less food being produced in the 1590s in particular.

-Unfortunately, this situation was made even worse by a change in how the land was being used during this point in time from crop growing to sheep farming.
+Unfortunately, this situation was made even worse by a change in how the land was being used to this point in time, from crop growing to sheep farming.

 Less people are needed to tend sheep compared to growing crops.